impavidum/dark-notes/README.md

-if your reading this.. why?
+if you're reading this.. why?